What Is A CDD

 Click here to review the District Engineering Reports.

 Once the infrastructure is built, the District is required to maintain these public facilities.
-Included among the facilities maintained by the Harmony District are landscaping, ponds, public parks, swimming pools, and other District Facilities; as outlined in the District engineer’s reports, and in the District’s fiscal year Budgets.
+Included among the facilities maintained by the Harmony District are landscaping, ponds, public parks, swimming pools, and other District Facilities; as outlined in the Engineer’s Reports (see link above), and in the District’s fiscal year Budgets.

 Click here for an informative Legal Counsel Memorandum.

 We believe that you will find that the Harmony Community is one of the most unique and appealing of the Districts in Florida, and we trust that you will find our website both useful and equally appealing.
 Please continue your tour, and "Welcome to Harmony!"